nigel20052/PCI_test/README.md

 4. Rather than just displaying Y or N or n/a in the Potentially Hazardous column, we should display "Yes", "No", and a blank cell for those values respectively.
 5. The users would like to be able to copy the information from this grid into a software like Excel.
 The user should be able to select any portion of this grid, copy the data, and paste it into excel.
 When they do this, they should get only the data that is copied, and they should get that data as it is displayed within the grid.

+#comments
+On this one I encountered a couple of problems to understand the documentation, in theory we have a couple of properties to enable the drag an drop selecction but for some reason were not valid on the grid...

 6. The users want to be able to quickly clear all filtering and sorting that is going on in their grid.
 They want one button they can click that will restore the grid to it's default view, unfiltered and unsorted.
 Can you add a button (of any kind) to the right of the title we added previously?
 The button should say "Clear Filters and Sorters" and should be positioned with a 15px space between the title and the button.
 7. Lastly, this grid is going to go to production soon, and other developers will begin doing work on this project.
 While creating this demo, considerations were not made to keep the code clean and organized.
 Please organize this codebase so that it is easier to find and make changes to components, as well as finding any interfaces, types, or helper functions.